Rahim Osumanu

-Rahim Osumanu (born 5 May 1995) is a Ghanaian professional footballer who plays as a striker for Gokulam Kerala (R) in Kerala Premier League.
+Rahim Osumanu (born 5 May 1995) is a Ghanaian professional footballer who plays as a striker.

 Club career

 Zesco United

 Osumanu signed for Zesco United in their CAF Champions League squad.

 ASO Chlef

 Osumanu completed a move to Algerian top-flight side ASO Chlef on a free transfer.

 Jimma Aba Jifar

 Osumanu signed Ethiopian outfit Jimma Aba Jifar on a free transfer.

 Gokulam Kerala

 In August 2021, Osumanu signed for Indian club Gokulam Kerala FC in the I-League.
 He made his debut in their 1–0 win against Churchill Brothers on 26 December.